 If you’re looking to effectively cut back on both your sugar and refined grains intake – simply avoid anything that comes in a box.

 4. They also avoid unhealthy fats

-When it comes to fats, healthy diets only encourage the consumption of healthy fats, such as those found in nuts, olive oil, avocados and salmon.
-These fats are called polyunsaturated and monounsaturated fats and they have been linked to a number of health benefits, which include longevity and a reduced risk of some cancers.
+When it comes to fats, healthy diets only encourage the consumption of healthy fats, such as those found in nuts, olive oil, avocados, and salmon.
+These fats are called polyunsaturated and monounsaturated fats, and they have been linked to a number of health benefits, including longevity and a reduced risk of some cancers.